This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

-There are a few different types of smokers out there – and which one is the right choice for you in many ways comes down to personal preference.
+With so many different types of smokers out there, finding which one is the best fit for you takes research.
 In this article, we’ve created a guide to all of the different types of smokers.
-We’ll go over the pros and cons of each, and talk about a few situations that each different type is best for!
+We’ll go over the pros and cons of each, and give good tips on what each of the smoker grills are good for.

-So whether you’re a beginner looking for your first smoker, or a seasoned pro looking to see what all of your options are, read on to find out which types of smokers are best for you!
+So whether you’re a beginner, or a seasoned pro looking to see what all of your options are, read on to find out which types of smokers are best for you!

 What is a Smoker?

 A smoker is an outdoor cooker that’s designed to cook foods low and slow for long periods of time.
-They’re also meant to add smokey flavor to your food by exposing your meats and foods to the smoke generated by your fire.
+They’re also meant to add a smokey flavor to your food by exposing your meats and foods to the smoke generated by your fire.

 As far as types of smokers go, there are a lot of different ones!
 Some are best suited for beginners, and some for experts.
 They come in all different shapes and sizes too.
 Read on to figure out which one is the best fit for you.